London Itinerary 3 days

 Want to know how to spend three days in London?
 Here you go.
 We arrived on a Friday morning at 6 am on Air Canada from Toronto.
 Luckily Heathrow was not that busy and I had planned where I was going to stay based on riding the tube into the city and how far the hotel was from tube station – luggage can be a pain!

-So I found the K+K George in Earl’s Court London which was perfect because I used to live off of the Fulham Road and know the area well.
+Where to stay – I found the K+K George in Earl’s Court London which was perfect the perfect location for us.
+I used to live off of the Fulham Road and know the area well.
 It also gave me prime access to West London which is my favourite area.
+On top of that the gardens are beautiful, the rooms were nicely laid out and the staff were so helpful!

 Here’s everything we did in London Itinerary 3 days.